zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme-Short.txt

 Maya
   Updated the Dome Diagnostics tool to include a check for the Maya "MAYA_DISABLE_IDLE_LICENSE" env variable detection

+  Added a domeOpenSourceImagesDirectory() function to open the sourceimages directory.
+This is used by the Domemaster3D Maya shelf tool "SRC".

 Version 1.8.1
 -------------